What is AIPG?

 - Liability Insurance - Provides access to insurance for errors and omissions, designed specifically for geologists.

-- Continuing Education - Through publications, seminars, short courses, and field trips, provides educational opportunities for geologists, other scientists, engineers, and the general public.
-The American Institute of Professional Geologists, in cooperation with the Colorado School of Mines, presents the Management Development Program for Geologists and Related Professionals.
-This program is specifically structured for geologists and other scientific and engineering professionals.
+- Continuing Education - Through online learning, publications, seminars, short courses, and field trips, provides educational opportunities for geologists, other scientists, engineers, and the general public.

 - Supplemental, Life, and Accident Insurance - Provides access to a full line of supplemental, life, and accident insurance.